nearwalden/covid-compute/README.md

 - deaths_countries:  deaths for each country
 - states:  a dict where the keys are state names, and the dataframe has confirmed cases and deaths.
 - countries:  a dict where the keys are country names, and the dataframe has confirmed cases and deaths.
+- country_populations:  populations of all countries, indexed by name
+- state_populations:  populations of states and US, indexed by 2-character abbreviation.

 ## methods